mfulz/tmux-penmux/README.md

 ### 2. Usage

-This chapter descripes how to use this plugin and it's modules.
+This chapter describes how to use this plugin and it's modules.
 It will give an overview of the standard modules that are included and how to use them.

 #### Core